HP Sauce

-HP Sauce is a British brown sauce, the main ingredients of which are tomatoes, malt vinegar and molasses.
+HP Sauce is a British brown sauce, the main ingredients of which are tomatoes, malt vinegar, and molasses.
 It was named after London's Houses of Parliament.
 After making its first appearance on British dinner tables in the late 19th century, HP Sauce went on to become an icon of British culture.
 It was the best-selling brand of brown sauce in the UK in 2005, with 73.8% of the retail market.
 The sauce was originally produced in the United Kingdom, but is now made by Heinz in the Netherlands.

-HP Sauce has a tomato base, blended with malt vinegar and spirit vinegar, sugars (molasses, glucose-fructose syrup, sugar), dates, cornflour, rye flour, salt, spices and tamarind.
+HP Sauce has a tomato base, blended with malt vinegar and spirit vinegar, sugars (molasses, glucose-fructose syrup, sugar), dates, cornflour, rye flour, salt, spices, and tamarind.
 It is used as a condiment with hot and cold savoury food, and as an ingredient in soups and stews.

-The picture on the front of the bottle is a selection of London landmarks including Big Ben, the Palace of Westminster, and Westminster Bridge.
+The picture on the front of the bottle is a selection of London landmarks including the Queen Elizabeth Tower, the Palace of Westminster, and Westminster Bridge.

 History

 Frederick Gibson Garton had a grocers and provisions shop on Milton Street, in Nottingham.
 He used this recipe for the brown sauce in his pickles and sauce factory in New Basford.
 This was located at the rear of his home in Sandon Street.
-Its ingredients included vinegar, water, tomato puree, garlic, tamarind, ground mace, cloves and ginger, shallots, cayenne pepper, raisins, soy, flour and salt.
+Its ingredients included vinegar, water, tomato puree, garlic, tamarind, ground mace, cloves, ginger, shallots, cayenne pepper, raisins, soy, flour and salt.
 Garton registered the name H.P.
 Sauce in 1895, choosing it because he had heard a rumour that a restaurant in the Houses of Parliament had begun serving it.
 The sauce bottle labels carried a picture of the Houses of Parliament.
-This was not his only product; he also made Nottingham Sauce, Sandon Sauce, Worcester Sauce, Banquet Sauce, Yorkshire Sauce and Daddies Favourite Sauce, as well as Garton & Co's Indian Chutney.
+This was not his only product; he also made various other sauces.

-In 1899 he was unable to settle a debt with his vinegar suppliers, the Midland Vinegar Company of Aston Cross, Birmingham.
+In 1899, he was unable to settle a debt with his vinegar suppliers, the Midland Vinegar Company of Aston Cross, Birmingham.
 Edwin Samson Moore of the vinegar company visited his Nottingham premises to settle the matter.
 The outcome was that Garton sold the name and recipe for HP Sauce for £150.
 He also had to agree to keep out of the sauce and pickles business.
 The name of GARTON remained on the bottles of HP sauce for many years afterwards but it was The Midland Vinegar Company who profited from the huge sales that were generated.
 Today HP and Daddies are the two most popular national brands of brown sauce.

-For many years the bottle labels have carried a picture of the Houses of Parliament.
+Since 1903 the bottle labels have carried a picture of the Houses of Parliament.

-In the United Kingdom, HP Sauce became informally known as "Wilson's gravy" in the 1960s and 1970s, after Mary Wilson, the wife of Prime Minister Harold Wilson, gave an interview to The Sunday Times, in which she said: "If Harold has a fault, it is that he will drown everything with HP Sauce."
+In the United Kingdom, HP Sauce became informally known as "Wilson's gravy" in the 1960s and 1970s.
+Said to be because Mary Wilson, the wife of Prime Minister Harold Wilson, gave an interview to The Sunday Times, in which she said: "If Harold has a fault, it is that he will drown everything with HP Sauce.," the actual source was probably a long-running column called Mrs Wilson's Diary in the satirical magazine Private Eye.
+Mary WIlson later said that Harold far preferred Worcestershire sauce.